Cons1gl1er3/SMS_spam_detection/README.md

 ## Usage

 Hit the run button to run the code, a window will pop out and ask you to give in the SMS.
-After hit enter, the application will tells you whether the SMS is spam or ham
+After hitting enter, the application will tells you whether the SMS is spam or ham

 ## Configuration